LOUNSBERY AWARD RECIPIENTS

-Jay Shendure, University of Washington, was the 2019 recipient of the Richard Lounsbery Award.
-Shendure is a pioneer and leader in genomics who has developed new technologies that make DNA sequencing faster, cheaper, and more useful—work that is transforming genetics and medicine Shendure’s innovations began with his doctorate in 2005, when he co-developed one of the first methods for massively parallel or next-generation DNA sequencing.
+Jay Shendure, University of Washington, is a pioneer and leader in genomics who has developed new technologies that make DNA sequencing faster, cheaper, and more useful—work that is transforming genetics and medicine.
+Shendure’s innovations began with his doctorate in 2005, when he co-developed one of the first methods for massively parallel or next-generation DNA sequencing.

-Yohanns Bellaïche, CNRS Research Director, Deputy Director of the genetic and developmental biology unit of the Institut Curie, was the recipient of the 2018 Richard Lounsbery Award.
+Yohanns Bellaïche, CNRS Research Director, Deputy Director of the genetic and developmental biology unit of the Institut Curie was the recipient of the award in 2018.
 Bellaïche is recognized for his work on the genetic and mechanical regulation that underlies tissue proliferation, homeostasis and repair in physiological and pathological conditions (using sophisticated imaging, genetics, large-scale molecular approaches, and computational analyses) including the mechanisms of local and long-range mechano-sensing during cytokinesis that remodel the dividing cell adherens junction.

 PARDIS CHRISTINE SABETI